emcgon/APC220-Tools/README.md

 #### Linux:
 ```
 $ sudo python3 apc220send.py /dev/ttyUSB0 9600
-Reading from standard input: end with CTRL-Z on a line on its own
+Reading from standard input: end with CTRL-D on a line on its own
 hello, world!
 14
 ```